Guided Fly Fishing Trips

 What’s included with my guided trip?

-Every guided wade trip includes a clean pair of Guideline waders and wading boots, fly rod outfits and all related tackle, a cooler full of bottled water, and of course an experienced, knowledgable, friendly fly fishing guide.
+Every guided wade trip includes a clean pair of waders and wading boots, fly rod outfits and all related tackle, a cooler full of bottled water, and of course an experienced, knowledgable, friendly fly fishing guide.

 Morning wade trips includes your choice of breakfast sandwich and a fresh cup of coffee.
 Afternoon wade trips may include a hot or cold beverage at the end of your tour.